Francisco I. Madero: Orozco rebellion

-The two small, northern rebellions that Orozco suppressed showed his again his military skills, but with the Vázquez Gómez rebellion, he realized his continued popularity.
-In his recent dealings with Madero, the president had shown him respect, which was much lacking after Orozco disobeyed Madero's orders not to take Ciudad Juárez in May 1911 when Madero was attempting non-military means to persuade Dįaz to resign.
+The two small, northern rebellions that Orozco suppressed showed again his military skills, but with the Vázquez Gómez rebellion, Orozco realized his continued popularity.
+In his recent dealings with Madero, the president had shown him respect, which had been lacking after Orozco disobeyed Madero's orders not to take Ciudad Juárez in May 1911, since Madero was attempting non-military means to persuade Dįaz to resign.
 Orozco was personally resentful of how President Madero had treated him once he was in office.
 He launched a rebellion in Chihuahua in March 1912 with the financial backing of Luis Terrazas, a former Governor of Chihuahua who was the largest landowner in Mexico.
 Northern oligarchs had opposed ousting of Díaz and Madero's presidency and saw in Orozco a potential ally, a rival to oust Madero.
 They began flattering him that he was the man to bring order to Mexico.
 Madero's advisors had repeatedly warned Madero that Orozco was untrustworthy, but Madero had just seen the demonstration of Orozco's loyalty in preserving his presidency.
 Orozco's "revolution came as a complete shock to Madero."

 At his request, Madero dispatched troops under General José González Salas, the Secretary of War, to put down the rebellion.
 González Salas was not a seasoned campaign general, but he did not want Huerta to be dispatched.
 Unlike the two small, unsuccessful rebellions that attracted few followers, Orozco not only had an army to 8,000 men, he had backing from landowning interests, and a detailed battle plan to sweep through Chihuahua and capture Mexico City.
 Although González Salas commanded forces of 2,000 troops, he was an ineffective leader.
 In the first major encounter, Orozco triumphed, crushing the Federal Army.
-González Salas committed suicide after the battlefield humiliation.General Victoriano Huerta assumed control of the federalist forces.
+González Salas committed suicide after the military humiliation.General Victoriano Huerta assumed control of the federalist forces.
 Huerta was more successful, defeating Orozco's troops in three major battles and forcing Orozco to flee to the United States in September 1912.

 Relations between Huerta and Madero grew strained during the course of this campaign when Pancho Villa, the commander of the División del Norte, refused orders from General Huerta.
 Huerta ordered Villa's execution, but Madero commuted the sentence and Villa was sent to the same Santiago Tlatelolco prison as Reyes from which he escaped on Christmas Day 1912.
 Angry at Madero's commutation of Villa's sentence, Huerta, after a long night of drinking, mused about reaching an agreement with Orozco and together deposing Madero as president.
 When Mexico's Minister of War learned of General Huerta's comments, he stripped Huerta of his command, but Madero intervened and restored Huerta to command.